-- Annual fee This card comes with an annual fee, unlike other cash back rewards card we mentioned.
+- Annual fee This card comes with a $39 annual fee, unlike other cash back rewards card we mentioned.
 This is important to consider when deciding what credit card is best for you.
 Plus, you may not be stuck with the fee forever.
 Capital One has shown willingness to upgrade users to fee-free accounts when their credit scores improve.
 You will need to call to ask for the upgrade though.

 Best Low Ongoing APR